 Lake Eaton is one of the most attractive lakes in the region.
-A state campground is located on the northeast shore.
+Lake Eaton State Campground is located on the northeast shore.
 The campground is an excellent camping destination as well as a day use area.
 A lovely sand beach and boat launch are located within the campground.
 While the lake is easily accessible from the campground, a very short hike through an attractive forest gets you out and about and into a much more remote area.

 How to get there

 From the intersection of Route 28 and Route 30 in the Town of Long Lake follow Route 30 toward Tupper Lake.
 Continue for about 2-miles to Endion Road on the left.
 Follow Endion Road for 2-miles or so to the trailhead for Owl's Head on the right.
 A large parking area is located at this point.

 This trail follows the Owl's Head Mountain Trail for just over 1-mile to a short trail to the water.
 The trail starts out climbing right from the start as it makes its way up through an open hardwood forest.
 It doesn't take too long before the trail begins to moderate and follow a course through a draw of two adjoining ridges; an attractive wet area with outstanding wildflower opportunities come next.
 This wetland area has a long boardwalk located through this area to protect it and your feet.
 After just over 1-mile or so you will come to an intersection on your right.
 This is the side trail to Lake Eaton.
 The trail is very obvious, the trail to Owl's Head Mountain leads left.

 Past the intersection you will start an easy downhill hike.
 In 0.4 miles you will come to the Shore of Lake Eaton.
 A trail continues around the lake and is part of a snowmobile trail.
 Continue if you would like, but the conditions are various and tend to be very wet.
 Different vantage points out over the lake can be has along the snowmobile trail.